oduwsdl/raintale/README.md

 To install the Raintale GUI, do the following:
 1. Clone this repository
-2. Change into the rstartaintale-gui directory
+2. Change into the raintale-gui directory
 3. Run the install-gui.sh script
 This installation script will install [Wooey](https://github.com/wooey/Wooey) and other dependencies required to run the Raintale GUI.